 When homeowners began defaulting on home loans at a quicker pace than was expected, the risk attached to each mortgage bond increased.
 Higher risk should mean higher return, but investor doesn’t have the right to change a homeowner’s mortgage rate.

 As a result, the “reward” on mortgage bonds moved below the risk on which they were originally priced.
 The bonds, therefore, are a losing bet and the investors either (a) tries to sell the bond at a lower price, or (b) holds the less valuable bond and hopes for a rebound.

 The bigger problem in the markets is that — at least so far — the financial models used to determine mortgage “risk” were proven wrong.
 Until new models are tested and “approved”, markets will continue to literally guess what a mortgage bond should be worth.

-This is the major reason why markets have gyrated wildly since August of 2007.
+This is the major reason why markets have gyrated wildly in August.
 Investors have no idea what the true value of their mortgage bond investments is/will be.

 For assistance with your mortgage needs, please call Tony Gallegos.